Japanuspus/adventofcode/2020/README.md

 Main challenge working with the `BigInt`-objects is that I have not found how to run the mathematical operations from references, which causes a lot of clones and explicit intermediates.
 Also, there is a bit of ecosystem fragmentation, i.e. `Integer` uses `mod_floor` as opposed to `rem_euclid` in the `std`-integers.

+### Day 17

+Ok experience with the [vecmath] crate.
+Const generics would have been nice sharing code between parts 1 and 2.
+Missed opportunity for using `try_into` to go from vector to array.

+### Day 18

+Used `Regex::find_iter` as tokenizer and it worked a charm.
+Part 1 is a mess, but the recursive descend parser for part 2 came out ok.

 ## The big [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) - [`Result`](https://doc.rust-lang.org/stable/std/result/enum.Result.html) table